National Personal Insolvency Index (NPII)

 • IX - Part nine - Debt Agreement (proposal and agreement) (for example QLD 234/14/8 IX

-• X - Part ten - Section 188 Authority and a Personal Insolvency Agreement (for example VIC 456/10/6 X
+• X - Part ten - Section 188 Authority and Personal Insolvency Agreement (for example VIC 456/10/6 X

 Year is usually displayed as two digits but for the years 2000 through 2009 only one digit will be displayed.
 For example, the year 2002 will display as NSW/123456/2/6 IV.

-Unique identification number for a proceeding or matter being heard before the Court.
+Court reference Unique identification number for a proceeding or matter being heard before the Court.
 For further information please refer to Federal Circuit Court or Federal Court of Australia.

 Start dates